roguesleipnir/Unity-Moments/README.md

 Tested with Unity 2022.2.10 The demo requires use of the Universal or High Definition Render Pipelines.

 Fixed: Resolution downscaling for URP, using an additional RenderTexture buffer.
+Updated: Can now work for Multicamera setups (Base+Overlay).
 Updated: FPS limit from 30 to 60.

 ## Instructions